mingderwang/ethereum-price-monitor/README.md

 2. Unzip it to a folder.
 2. Browse to chrome://extensions
 3. Turn on developer mode in the top right.
-4. Click the load unpacked button link, browse to the unzipped folder and hit open.
+4. Click the load unpacked button, browse to the unzipped folder and hit open.

 That's It!
 You should now have a little extension in your Chrome toolbar that shows the price of Ether.
 Yay.